Susanna Hunt: Early life

 She was born in Brenchley, Kent, England, in a farming community family, and then lived in Sedlescombe, Sussex.

 She later moved to London and signed up with the Cherry Marshall Model Agency, where she learned to sing, hoping to move into acting.

 Career

-Her lasting contribution to theater was her three-year 1975 Grammy Award nominated role in the play Let My People Come.
-She was an original member of the cast who created an entirely new style of the explicitly nude Broadway musical.
-The director and actors created a unique new Broadway musical style and play, maintaining popularity over 40 years later.
-This was the first widely popular all-nude musical.
+In the 1967 documentary of the atmosphere in London of the time, Tonite Let's All Make Love in London, Susanna Hunt made an impression as a dolly girl describing her phenomenon as such and the scene, on a summer's day sitting in a circulating fairground ride.

+She was an original member of the cast of Peter Coe's Decameron '73, which made an impact in 1973 in the UK for its free expression of nude form.

-The performance was nominated for a Grammy Award in 1975 for Best Original Cast Album.
+Her major contribution to theatre was her three years in Let My People Come.
+The production was nominated for a Grammy Award in 1975 for Best Original Cast Album.